 If the resource is protected, the Policy Server is contacted.
 If the resource is not protected or not under SiteMinder’s control, the request will go directly into web server.

+Policy Server provides policy management and functions for authentication within the SiteMinder framework.
 The Policy Server provides authentication to web-based applications.
+Policy Server provides both authentication and authorization for a user.
 The Policy Server acts as a front end to whatever authentication method is being deployed within an organization.

 - Basic authentication (user-name/password)